In this section

 Once you tell us that you have tested positive for Covid-19, we will allocate you a Point of Contact.
-They will assess how frequently you, or you and your household, will need contact for (and if you want any contact at all).
-They can help to signpost you to sources of support, can help you get essential supplies if no-one else can help and they can give more information about to manage your self-isolation period.
+They will assess how frequently you, or you and your household, will need contact (and if you want any contact at all).
+They can help to signpost you to sources of support, can help you get essential supplies if you need and they can give more information about how to manage your self-isolation period.

-- Look out for the weekly Student News email from the University which contains links to online talks and events that you attend virtually.
+- Look out for the regular Student News email from the University which contains links to online talks and events that you can attend virtually.

 - Wellbeing has a website with advice and information to help you with your mental health during the Covid-19 pandemic.